nahkd123/osu-replay-viewer/readme.md

 > This project somewhat implemented [this](https://github.com/ppy/osu/discussions/12986) idea (except we're running outside the official client)

+## Online score ID and local score ID
+Almost everyone are confused on score ID that this replay viewer is referring to.
+There're 2 different types of score ID: Online and Local

+If you supply the score ID to command-line arguments without ``online:`` prefix, you're using local score ID.

 ## Features
 - View downloaded replays
 - Download replays (if you can log in)